 Gary D. Myers

-Gary is an M.A. student in Biblical Archaeology at New Orleans Baptist Theological Seminary and will complete his degree in the Fall of 2018.
+Gary earned his M.A. in Biblical Archaeology at New Orleans Baptist Theological Seminary and will complete his degree in the Fall of 2018.
 An area supervisor at Tel Hadid, Gary worked with the Tel Gezer Water System Expedition for the past seven seasons.
 In 2016 and 2017, Gary was the area supervisor at the MB II gate at Tel Gezer.
 Gary also holds a B.A. in Communication from Southeastern Oklahoma State University and a Master of Divinity degree from New Orleans Seminary.

 James Parker is a Professor of Biblical Interpretation and Archaeology at New Orleans Baptist Theological Seminary.
 He serves as Co-Director of Tel Hadid Expedition, the Executive Director of the Michael and Sara Moskau Institute of Archaeology and Associate Vice President of Facilities, NOTBS.
 Specialized in Hebrew and Old Testament Studies, Greek and New Testament Studies, and Church History, James authored The War Scroll: Genre & Origin (Borderstone Press, 2012), which investigates the various literary forms that are contained within the War Scroll, 1QM.